Ryder System (NYSE:R) Updates FY 2022 Earnings Guidance

 Ryder System (NYSE:R – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided earnings per share guidance of $13.40-$14.40 for the period, compared to the consensus earnings per share estimate of $13.86.
-The company issued revenue guidance of -.Ryder System also updated its FY22 guidance to $13.40 – $14.40 EPS.
+The company provided EPS guidance of $13.40-$14.40 for the period, compared to the consensus EPS estimate of $13.86.
+The company issued revenue guidance of -.Ryder System also updated its Q2 2022 guidance to $3.90-$4.15 EPS.

-Ryder System (NYSE:R – Get Rating) last posted its quarterly earnings data on Wednesday, April 27th.
-The transportation company reported $3.59 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.38 by $1.21.
-The business had revenue of $2.85 billion during the quarter, compared to the consensus estimate of $2.57 billion.
+Ryder System (NYSE:R – Get Rating) last posted its earnings results on Wednesday, April 27th.
+The transportation company reported $3.59 EPS for the quarter, beating analysts’ consensus estimates of $2.38 by $1.21.
 Ryder System had a return on equity of 24.86% and a net margin of 6.25%.
-The firm’s quarterly revenue was up 28.4% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $1.09 earnings per share.
-Equities research analysts anticipate that Ryder System will post 13.99 earnings per share for the current year.
+The firm had revenue of $2.85 billion for the quarter, compared to analysts’ expectations of $2.57 billion.
+During the same period last year, the firm earned $1.09 EPS.
+The company’s quarterly revenue was up 28.4% on a year-over-year basis.
+Sell-side analysts expect that Ryder System will post 14.38 earnings per share for the current fiscal year.

-R has been the subject of several analyst reports.
-Wolfe Research downgraded Ryder System from a peer perform rating to an underperform rating in a report on Tuesday, April 5th.
-Stephens raised their price target on Ryder System from $92.00 to $94.00 and gave the company an equal weight rating in a report on Thursday, February 17th.
-StockNews.com cut Ryder System from a strong-buy rating to a buy rating in a research report on Monday, April 4th.
-JPMorgan Chase & Co. dropped their price objective on Ryder System from $88.00 to $71.00 and set a neutral rating on the stock in a research report on Friday, April 8th.
-Finally, Wells Fargo & Company dropped their price objective on Ryder System from $90.00 to $88.00 and set an equal weight rating on the stock in a research report on Thursday, February 17th.
-One investment analyst has rated the stock with a sell rating, six have given a hold rating and two have given a buy rating to the company.
-According to data from MarketBeat, the company currently has an average rating of Hold and an average price target of $87.83.
+A number of research firms have weighed in on R. Wells Fargo & Company raised their target price on shares of Ryder System from $68.00 to $81.00 and gave the stock an equal weight rating in a research note on Monday.
+Stifel Nicolaus lifted their price target on shares of Ryder System from $80.00 to $90.00 in a research report on Monday.
+Wolfe Research raised shares of Ryder System from an underperform rating to a peer perform rating in a research report on Monday.
+StockNews.com lowered shares of Ryder System from a strong-buy rating to a buy rating in a research report on Monday, April 4th.
+Finally, Stephens lifted their price target on shares of Ryder System from $92.00 to $94.00 and gave the company an equal weight rating in a research report on Thursday, February 17th.
+Seven analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has an average rating of Hold and a consensus target price of $87.14.

-In other news, CMO Karen M. Jones sold 7,269 shares of Ryder System stock in a transaction dated Wednesday, May 4th.
+In other news, Director Luis P. Nieto, Jr. sold 2,220 shares of the business’s stock in a transaction that occurred on Monday, May 9th.
+The shares were sold at an average price of $73.28, for a total transaction of $162,681.60.
+Following the completion of the sale, the director now owns 26,939 shares in the company, valued at approximately $1,974,089.92.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CMO Karen M. Jones sold 7,269 shares of the business’s stock in a transaction that occurred on Wednesday, May 4th.
 The stock was sold at an average price of $73.63, for a total transaction of $535,216.47.
-Following the transaction, the chief marketing officer now directly owns 6,963 shares of the company’s stock, valued at approximately $512,685.69.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, Director Luis P. Nieto, Jr. sold 2,220 shares of Ryder System stock in a transaction dated Monday, May 9th.
-The shares were sold at an average price of $73.28, for a total value of $162,681.60.
-Following the transaction, the director now directly owns 26,939 shares in the company, valued at $1,974,089.92.
+Following the sale, the chief marketing officer now owns 6,963 shares of the company’s stock, valued at approximately $512,685.69.
 The disclosure for this sale can be found here.
-Company insiders own 3.50% of the company’s stock.
+3.50% of the stock is owned by insiders.

-A number of institutional investors and hedge funds have recently modified their holdings of R. Morgan Stanley raised its stake in Ryder System by 55.3% during the 2nd quarter.
-Morgan Stanley now owns 580,303 shares of the transportation company’s stock valued at $43,135,000 after purchasing an additional 206,653 shares during the period.
-LPL Financial LLC raised its stake in Ryder System by 58.4% during the 3rd quarter.
-LPL Financial LLC now owns 8,099 shares of the transportation company’s stock valued at $670,000 after purchasing an additional 2,985 shares during the period.
+Several institutional investors have recently made changes to their positions in R. Vanguard Group Inc. increased its holdings in shares of Ryder System by 7.9% in the 1st quarter.
+Vanguard Group Inc. now owns 5,735,585 shares of the transportation company’s stock valued at $455,004,000 after acquiring an additional 421,132 shares during the period.
+Morgan Stanley increased its stake in Ryder System by 55.3% in the 2nd quarter.
+Morgan Stanley now owns 580,303 shares of the transportation company’s stock valued at $43,135,000 after buying an additional 206,653 shares during the period.
 Barclays PLC increased its stake in Ryder System by 84.3% in the 4th quarter.
-Barclays PLC now owns 297,812 shares of the transportation company’s stock worth $24,548,000 after acquiring an additional 136,186 shares during the last quarter.
-D. E. Shaw & Co.
-Inc. bought a new stake in Ryder System in the 4th quarter worth approximately $5,341,000.
-Finally, Cetera Investment Advisers increased its stake in Ryder System by 11.1% in the 4th quarter.
-Cetera Investment Advisers now owns 3,075 shares of the transportation company’s stock worth $253,000 after acquiring an additional 306 shares during the last quarter.
-87.24% of the stock is currently owned by institutional investors.
+Barclays PLC now owns 297,812 shares of the transportation company’s stock valued at $24,548,000 after buying an additional 136,186 shares during the period.
+BNP Paribas Arbitrage SA increased its stake in Ryder System by 270.3% in the 1st quarter.
+BNP Paribas Arbitrage SA now owns 153,396 shares of the transportation company’s stock valued at $12,169,000 after buying an additional 111,973 shares during the period.
+Finally, Candriam Luxembourg S.C.A. increased its stake in Ryder System by 164.2% in the 1st quarter.
+Candriam Luxembourg S.C.A. now owns 179,239 shares of the transportation company’s stock valued at $14,218,000 after buying an additional 111,385 shares during the period.
+87.24% of the stock is currently owned by institutional investors and hedge funds.

 Ryder System, Inc operates as a logistics and transportation company worldwide.
 The company operates through three segments: Fleet Management Solutions (FMS), Supply Chain Solutions (SCS), and Dedicated Transportation Solutions (DTS).
 The FMS segment offers full service leasing and leasing with flexible maintenance options, as well as maintenance services, supplies, and related equipment for operation of the vehicles; commercial vehicle rental services; and contract or transactional maintenance services of trucks, tractors, and trailers, as well as fleet support services.